tokenly/api-docs/sources/xwallet/includes/sends/_03-submitSend.md

 ```

-Broadcasts the send to the bitcoin network.
+Broadcasts the send to the bitcoin network and unlocks the pending send.

 ### HTTP Request